Colombian centrist must push social policies to win over polarized nation in vote -analysts

 "I would expect the centrist candidate to present a very concrete agenda about the principal social policies the country needs, economic recovery after the pandemic, and what will come as a consequence of the conflict between Russia and Ukraine."

-Fajardo will face leftist Gustavo Petro, center-right Federico Gutierrez and the right-wing Democratic Center's Oscar Ivan Zuluaga in the first round of the election, among others.
+Fajardo will face leftist Gustavo Petro, who leads in polls, and center-right candidate Federico Gutierrez, among others, in the first round.

+Gutierrez received a boost on Monday after right-wing ruling party Democratic Center candidate Oscar Ivan Zuluaga said he would drop out and back Gutierrez.

 Petro and Gutierrez also won their respective primaries on Sunday, where significantly higher numbers of voters participated in comparison to the centrist contest.